BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ## Configure some parameters

+- Trimmomatic trimming parameters can be adjusted to work with your own datasets.
 - Bowtie2 alignment parameters can be tweaked to increase alignment accuracy.
 - ViReMa parameters can be tweaked to increase DIP detection accuracy.

 ![Alt text](../docs/benchmarks.jpg?raw=true "Benchmarks")

-Our benchmarks with synthetic and real datasets show that these values for bowtie2 and ViReMa increase accuracy of the pipeline
+Our benchmarks with synthetic and real datasets show that these values work well for Trimmomatic, bowtie2 and ViReMa

 <pre>
+Trimmomatic 'ILLUMINACLIP:$TRIMMOMATICPATH/adapters/TruSeq3-PE-2.fa:2:15:10 SLIDINGWINDOW:3:20 LEADING:28 TRAILING:28 MINLEN:75'
 bowtie2  --score-min  'L,0,-0.3'
 ViReMa --MicroInDel 20
 ViReMa --N  1